Yoshiaki Fukuda: Missoula

-Reverend Fukuda arrived at the Fort Missoula Internment Camp on December 29, 1941 with other Group A prisoners.
+Reverend Fukuda arrived at the Fort Missoula Internment Camp on December 29, 1941, with other Group A prisoners.
 Here, prisoners were interrogated by United States government officials regarding their "un-American" activities.
 At his hearing, Fukuda learned that the FBI had been tracking him for several years.
-They presented him with eight charges, including: close association with consul generals of Japanese Foreign Service; accommodating members of Japanese government, army, and navy; Meeting with the consul generals of Germany and Italy as well as presidents of both German and Italian Societies in San Francisco; being a reserve officer of Japanese army; holding receptions whenever Japanese navy ships visited San Francisco; sending food packages to Japanese army; visiting soldiers in Manchuria; being a member of Japanese Veterans Society.
+They presented him with eight charges, including close association with the consuls general of the Japanese Foreign Service; accommodating members of the Japanese government, army, and navy; Meeting with the consuls general of Germany and Italy as well as presidents of both German and Italian Societies in San Francisco; being a reserve officer of Japanese army; holding receptions whenever Japanese navy ships visited San Francisco; sending food packages to Japanese army; visiting soldiers in Manchuria; being a member of Japanese Veterans Society.
 Fukuda repeatedly maintained that all of his communication was related to spreading the Konko faith to America.
-During his time in Missoula he went on a three-week religious fast, losing 60 pounds.
+During his time in Missoula, he went on a three-week religious fast, losing 60 pounds.

 Lordsburg

 Fukuda was transferred to a camp near Lordsburg, New Mexico in May 1942.
-He led 5:30 morning services for Konko practitioners everyday, and regularly gave speeches to the camp, giving him considerable influence with both internees and soldiers.
+He led 5:30 morning services for Konko practitioners every day, and regularly gave speeches to the camp, giving him considerable influence with both internees and soldiers.
 He quickly was appointed leader of his barrack.

 He was present at the Lordsburg killing of two internees, Toshiro Kobata and Hirota Isomura.
-They were shot at point blank range, and "the other internees in Lordsburg were forced to dig the graves of the two dead men".
+They were shot at point-blank range, and "the other internees in Lordsburg were forced to dig the graves of the two dead men".
 Fukuda wrote letters to the Spanish Consul and the Department of Justice, the branch controlling the Lordsburg Camp, demanding an investigation.
 This eventually resulted in the guard's replacement from the camp.
-Fukuda routinely sent letters to these groups, along with the Red Cross and camp officials, when he saw mistreatment or other acts not in accordance with the Geneva Convention, which gave guidelines for prisoner of war treatment.
+Fukuda routinely sent letters to these groups, along with the Red Cross and camp officials, when he saw mistreatment or other acts not in accordance with the Geneva Convention, which gave guidelines for the treatment of prisoners of war.

 Fukuda realized after this incident that many internees did not understand their rights under the Geneva Convention.
-Therefore, he helped write and distribute copies to the approximate 1200 internees.
+Therefore, he helped write and distribute copies to the approximately 1200 internees.
 According to his memoir, this helped the internees better understand and communicate with the camp guards.